huseinz/tracever/README.md

 ####Syntax

-Begin the input file with your desired formulas, using the following operators.
+Begin the input file with your desired formula, using the following operators.
-Separate formulas and data with the keyword `DATA`.
+End it with a semicolon.
-Beneath `DATA`, list your parameters in the order that they will appear in the input data.
+List your parameters in the order that they will appear in the input data.
 Then, list your input data.

 State operators: